 When evaluating dictation tools, UK clinics should request a Data Processing Agreement that explicitly states the vendor's GDPR compliance measures and confirms they won't use your patient data to train AI models or for any purpose beyond providing the contracted service.

-- GDPR, by contrast, applies to any organisation processing personal data of UK or EU residents, regardless of sector.
-GDPR also grants patients broader rights and imposes harsher penalties for non-compliance, with fines reaching up to £17.5 million or 4% of global annual turnover, whichever is higher.
+HIPAA applies only to US healthcare entities.
+GDPR applies to any organisation processing personal data of UK or EU residents, grants patients broader rights, and imposes harsher penalties (up to £17.5 million or 4% of global annual turnover).
+GDPR also requires breach notification to the ICO within 72 hours, compared to HIPAA's 60-day window.

 Medesk addresses these requirements with built-in GDPR compliance tools that separate personal information from clinical data and provide granular access controls.
 The platform makes it straightforward to respond to Subject Access Requests and maintain the audit trails required by UK regulators.